Defining Functions in Python

 - Two parameters will generate a sequence, one-by-one, from the primary parameter to at least one but the second parameter.

-- Three parameters would create a sequence starting with the primary parameter and stopping before the second parameter, but this point increasing each step by the third parameter.
+- Three parameters would create a sequence starting with the primary parameter and stopping before the second parameter, but this point increases each step by the third parameter.

 Returning Values Using Functions